Retrieving documents

 }

-You may check the results straight in Altair:
+You may check the results straight in Altairarrow-up-right:

 Similarly, you can use fragments as a way to avoid repetition in queries with GraphQL.